-Dr. Hood’s teaching responsibilities is mostly in the second year of the curriculum.
+Dr. Hood’s teaching responsibilities are mostly in the second year of the curriculum.
 His primary responsibility is PT 642- Differential Diagnosis- Adult Neuro.
-He is also responsible for PT 681- Pharmacology, PT 790/793- special topics and lectures in PT 740- Differential Diagnosis and Intervention- Special Topics.
+He is also responsible for PT 681- Pharmacology, PT 790/793- special topics and lectures, and PT 740- Differential Diagnosis and Intervention- Special Topics.

 Scholarship/ Research Interests

 Dr. Hood has presented research at multiple national conventions on balance and falls and concussion management.
 He has performed numerous continuing education courses for physical therapists and other healthcare professionals on the management of dizziness, balance and falls, and concussion rehabilitation across the country.
 He has co-authored several articles on the role gait speed plays with fall risk.
 His current research interest includes the plasticity of the vestibular system and training for sports.